derekbarbosa/EC463/derek/derekLOGBOOK.md

 	- Assigned the task of formulating questions for the client for further information on desired specifications to team members who would not be present during the inital cient meeting.

 ### 9/23/2021
+* Finalized meeting details with our client.
+Confirmed for 9/24/2021 3pm eastern.
+* Began drafting questions based on project requirements.
+Instructed group members to do the same.
+* Set up a GH repo for our documentation.
+Linked to Slack Channel using webhooks to keep version control hygiene.

+### 9/24/2021